evoldoers/historian/README.md

                   Specify phylogeny & guide alignment together

-  -saveguide &lt;f&gt;  Save guide alignment to file -output (nexus|fasta|stockholm)
+  -saveguide &lt;f&gt;  Save guide alignment to file
+                   (guide tree too, if output format allows) -output (nexus|fasta|stockholm)
                   Specify output format (default is Stockholm)

 Reconstruction algorithm options:

+The reconstruction algorithm iterates through the guide tree in postorder, aligning each sibling pair and reconstructing a profile of their parent.
+The dynamic programming is constrained to a band around a guide alignment, and the reconstructed parent profile is a weighted finite-state transducer sampled from the posterior distribution implied by the children.
+The band size, posterior probability threshold for inclusion in the parent profile, and number of states in the parent profile can all be tweaked to trade off sensitivity vs performance.

-  -ancseq         Predict ancestral sequences (default is to leave them as *'s) -band &lt;n&gt;       Size of band around guide alignment (default 10) -noband         Turn off band, ignore guide alignment -minpost &lt;p&gt;    Posterior prob. threshold for profile states (default .01) -states &lt;n&gt;     Limit max number of states per profile
+  -band &lt;n&gt;       Size of band around guide alignment (default 10) -noband         Unlimit band, ignore guide alignment -minpost &lt;p&gt;    Posterior prob. threshold for profile states (default .01) -states &lt;n&gt;     Limit max number of states per profile

+  -ancseq         Predict ancestral sequences (default is to leave them as *'s)

 Guide alignment & tree estimation options:

+The guide aligner builds a maximal spanning tree of pairwise alignments.
+It can be accelerated in two ways: (1) by using a sparse random forest instead of a fully connected all-vs-all pairwise comparison; and (2) by confining the pairwise DP matrix to cells around a subset of diagonals that contain above a threshold number of k-mer matches.
+To turn on the former optimization, use -rndspan; the latter is turned on by default for sequences whose full DP matrix would not otherwise fit in memory (the memory threshold can be set with -kmatchmb).
+It can be disabled with -kmatchoff, or enabled (for a particular k-mer threshold) with -kmatchn.

+  -rndspan        Use a sparse random spanning graph, not all-vs-all pairs -kmatchn &lt;n&gt;    Threshold# of kmer matches to seed a diagonal
-  -allvsall       Try all pairwise alignments, not just a random spanning graph -kmatch &lt;k&gt;     Length of kmers for pre-filtering heuristic (default 6) -kmatchn &lt;n&gt;    Threshold# of kmer matches to seed a diagonal -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory (default) -kmatchoff      No kmer threshold, do full DP
+                   (default sets this as low as available memory will allow) -kmatch &lt;k&gt;     Length of kmers for pre-filtering heuristic (default 6) -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchoff      No kmer threshold, do full DP

   -upgma          Use UPGMA, not neighbor-joining, to estimate tree

 Model-fitting and event-counting options:

+By default, the reconstruction algorithm will interpret any supplied alignment as a guide alignment, i.e. a hint, even if it contains a full ancestral sequence reconstruction.
+To insist that the alignment be interpreted as a reconstruction, precede it with -recon, -nexusrecon or -stockrecon (depending on the format).

   -recon &lt;file&gt;, -nexusrecon &lt;file&gt;, -stockrecon &lt;file&gt;
                   Use precomputed reconstruction (FASTA/NEXUS/Stockholm) -mininc &lt;n&gt;     EM convergence threshold as relative log-likelihood increase